 Each applicant will be required to request a specific award amount and to submit an itemized budget of how the award will be used.
 MBB cannot guarantee that all successful applicants will receive the full award amount.

-Award recipients will be expected to submit a brief final written report on their interdisciplinary experience, the fruits of their work, and the insights gained.
-Students might also be asked to present at an MBB event involving faculty and fellow graduate students.
+Award recipients will be required to submit a brief final written report on their interdisciplinary experience, the fruits of their work, and the insights gained.
+Recipients will also be called upon to present at an MBB event involving faculty and fellow graduate students.

 Download an application and required budget form.

 |2019-2020 MBB Graduate Award Application Form.pdf||421 KB|